 There may be a requirement for you to contact our Emergency Response Services if conducting certain activities.
 Our Hot Works Operations guidelines will give you more details.

 Utilities - Edmonton Airports owns many of the utilities on site.
 In order to maintain service levels and safety at the airport, we have requirements that need to be met before tying into any of our systems.
-Click here for more details .
+Use the "Request for Information form" to gain access to these standards .
 We also have specific requirements when tying into or disrupting our fire suppression system, click here for information on information about Notice of Impairment.

 Deliverables - As a responsible site manager, Edmonton Airports' is required to maintain current records of all work that occurs on any of the sites.
 All work that is approved will be required to provide record drawings and approvals received from the Authorities Having Jurisdiction.
 Here is a list of documents we may require to be submitted for construction and maintenance projects.